Weight Belts - Should you use them?

-Thirty years ago, when people worked out they would use a weight belt primarily when performing squats or dead lifts with the heaviest weights.
+Thirty years ago, when people worked out, they would use a weight belt primarily when performing squats or deadlifts with the heaviest weights.
 Over time, people figured if the belts helped with heavier weights, maybe they would help while doing bench presses, bicep curls and other exercises that don't engage the back muscles.
 As the years went by, more and more people began wearing weight belts regardless of the exercises they were doing.

 Corporate America jumped on the bandwagon and started providing weight belts (they called them "back belts") for delivery drivers, warehouse workers, mail carriers and grocery clerks.
 It continued to spread until some workers were spending their entire day wearing weight belts to "prevent injury."

-Unfortunately the science didn't back up the mythology.
+Unfortunately, the science didn't back up the mythology.
 Here's what really happens when you use weight belts extensively.

 - Like any muscle, the abdominal muscles grow when being challenged.
-If they're constantly being supported or assisted by a weight belt, they won't grow in proportion to other muscles doing the lifts.
-Should the day ever come where you forget, or decide not to use the weight belt, your under-developed abdominal muscles won't be able to keep up with the rest of your over-developed muscles.
+If they're continually being supported or assisted by a weight belt, they won't grow in proportion to other muscles doing the lifts.
+Should the day ever come where you forget or decide not to use the weight belt, your under-developed abdominal muscles won't be able to keep up with the rest of your over-developed muscles.
 Injury is often the result.